sorabhgandhi01/HTTP-WebServer/README.md

 	HTTP VERSION -> This server only supports HTTP/1.1 and HTTP/1.0 .
 Any other version requested by a client will result in "500 Internal Server Error".

-	HTTP URL	->	This server supports all the files present in www folder.
-Files can be inserted or removed from the www folder without any modification in the code piece.
+	HTTP URL	->	This server supports all the files present in the "www" folder.
+Files can be inserted or removed from the "www" folder without any modification in the code piece.
 Any other version requested by a client will result in "500 Internal Server Error".